algorithm-archivists/algorithm-archive/chapters/matrix_methods/gaussian_elimination/gaussian_elimination.md

 ## The Method

 Here I should point out that Gaussian elimination makes sense from a purely analytical point of view.
-That is to say that for small systems of equations, it's relatively straightforward to do this method by hand; however, for large systems, this \(of course\) become tedious and we will need to find an appropriate numerical solution.
+For small systems of equations, it's relatively straightforward to do this method by hand; however, for large systems, this \(of course\) become tedious and we will need to find an appropriate numerical solution.
 For this reason, I have split this section into two parts.
 One will cover the analytical framework, and the other will cover an algorithm you can write in your favorite programming language.

 In the end, reducing large systems of equations boils down to a game you play on a seemingly random matrix where you have the following moves available: